 - Although overall juvenile placements fell by 54% between 2001 and 2015, the placement rate for black youth was 433 per 100,000, compared to a white youth placement rate of 86 per 100,000.

-- According to a report entitled “Youth Confinement: The Whole Pie 2019,” the Prison Policy Initiative reports that 14% of all those younger than 18 in the U.S. are Black, but 42% of boys and 35% of girls in juvenile facilities are Black.
+- According to a report titled “Youth Confinement: The Whole Pie 2019,” the Prison Policy Initiative reports that 14% of all those younger than 18 in the U.S. are Black, but 42% of boys and 35% of girls in juvenile facilities are Black.
 Additionally, Native American and Hispanic girls and boys are overrepresented in the juvenile justice system relative to their share of the total youth population.

 - Racial and ethnic disparities are evident in transfers of youth from juvenile to adult court as well.
 In 2017, Black youth made up 35% of delinquency cases, but over half (54%) of youth judicially transferred from juvenile court to adult court.
 Information from California reveals that prosecutors send Hispanic youth to adult court via “direct file” at over 3 times the rate of white young people.